 Field-hunting tip

-Look in evaporite sequences country — that is the host setting where trembathite typically forms.
+Look in evaporite sequences country, the host setting where trembathite typically forms.
 If you start seeing halite, sylvite, anhydrite in float, you are in the right ground.
 Field specimens usually show a pseudo-cubic crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.